Uniforms of the Canadian Armed Forces: History

 Until the early 1960s, the Army battle dress uniform was worn both on parades and in combat.
 It was common to maintain traditional regimental distinctions, even in the thick of battle.
 A notable exception to this was the Highland regiments, who were ordered to cease wearing their kilts in 1939 in favour of more generic service dress, the kilt being deemed "unsuitable for modern war".

 By the time of the Korean War, more comfortable combat clothing was being designed, notably "bush dress", in dark-green cotton and bearing a resemblance to the khaki drill uniform of the Second World War.
 Lightweight service dress known as "T-dubs" were issued for parades in the summer months.

 In the early 1960s, battle dress was replaced for field wear by the combat uniform, often referred to merely as "combats".
 It was issued as a standard order of dress for the pre-Unification Army, and later Regular Force "army" personnel in field units of Force Mobile Command and for personnel in field units or detachments in Canadian Forces Communication Command, as well as for personnel in other organizations as required for employment in a land combat environment.
 Combat uniforms were not issued to reservists until 1972, although they were permitted to wear it if they purchased it themselves (usually at war surplus stores).

-The combat uniform consisted of a long-sleeve olive-drab (OD) shirt, with two voluminous cargo pockets at the hip and two slanted pockets (designed for the 20-round FNC1 rifle magazine) at the breast, and drawstrings at the waist and hem; OD trousers, with regular pockets at the front and back and a large cargo patch pocket on each thigh, drawstrings at the cuff, and buttons on the belt loops for the attachment of optional suspenders; an OD V-neck undershirt; and black combat boots, with trouser cuffs bloused over.
-The beret was often worn, but could be replaced by a soft OD field hat or the American M1 helmet as the tactical situation dictated (while the Canadian combat uniform was universally olive green, American-style cloth helmet covers where two types of camouflage pattern were issued; a reversible "Mitchill" pattern consisting of a spring pattern and an autumn pattern sewn on the reverse and later the American woodland pattern).
-At the time of adoption, the OD colour was a standard among NATO forces; however, as other NATO forces adopted camouflage uniforms (for example, the British DPM (disruptive-pattern material) uniforms, or the Americans their woodland camouflage BDUs (battle dress uniforms)), the Canadian Forces quickly became one of the few first-world militaries not to adopt camouflage garments.
+The Combat Uniform consisted of a long-sleeve olive green (OG) shirt/coat, with two voluminous cargo pockets at the hip and two slanted pockets (designed for the 20-round C1 rifle magazine) at the breast, and drawstrings at the waist and hem; OG trousers, with regular pockets at the front and back and a large cargo patch pocket on each thigh, drawstrings at the cuff, and buttons on the belt loops for the attachment of optional suspenders; an OG V-neck undershirt; and black combat boots, with trouser cuffs bloused over.
+Berets were often worn, but a soft OG Combat Cap or the M1 helmet (which were often worn with camouflage covers or Scrim nets) could be worn instead as the tactical situation dictated.
+At the time of adoption, the OG colour was a standard among NATO forces; however, as other NATO forces adopted camouflage uniforms (for example, the British Disruptive Pattern Material uniforms, or the Americans their woodland camouflage Battle Dress Uniforms, the Canadian Forces quickly became one of the few first-world militaries not to adopt camouflage garments.